lingchm/kinformed-machine-learning-cancer/index.md

 Papers were categorized based on three dimensions:
+>

-* *What type of data is used for this application?*
+> * *What type of data is used for this application?*
-* *In what form is the knowledge represented?*
+> * *In what form is the knowledge represented?*
-* *How is the knowledge integrated into the machine learning pipeline?*
+> * *How is the knowledge integrated into the machine learning pipeline?*

+We developed a comprehensive taxonomy to categorize the papers based on these three dimensions.
 An overview of the taxonomy is shown in Figure 2:

 <p align="center">
 <img src="images/Figure2.png" alt="figure2" width="1050" class="center" margin="auto"/>